BassT23/Proxmox/README.md

 ## Cluster-Mode preparation:
 **!
 For Cluster Installation, you only need to install on one Host !**

 The nodes need to know each other.
 For that please edit the `/etc/hosts` file on each node.
-Otherwise you can use the GUI (NODE -> System -> Hosts)
+Otherwise, you can use the GUI.
+(NODE -> System -> Hosts)

 Example add:
 ```